-Capital is comprised of the Company's shareholders' equity and any debt it may issue.
-As at June 30, 2023, the Company's shareholders' equity was \$844,572 (December 31, 2022 - \$881,972).
+Capital is comprised of the Company's shareholders' equity (deficit) and any debt it may issue.
+As at June 30, 2024, the Company's shareholders' deficit was \$457,366 (December 31, 2023 - \$726,045).
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support its operations and business development.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.

-The Company has not generated any revenues and cash flows since its inception, therefore, the Company is dependent on external financing to fund its future intended business plan.
-The capital structure of the Company currently consists of working capital and shareholders' equity.
+The Company has not generated any revenues and cash flows since its inception; therefore, the Company is dependent on external financing to fund its future intended business plan.
+The capital structure of the Company currently consists of working capital and shareholders' equity (deficit).
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through private placements.
 The Company is not subject to externally imposed capital requirements.